 If the baby begins breathing normally, you will need to place them in the recovery position.
 To do this cradle them in your arms with their head tilted at a downward angle to prevent choking.

 Children

-CPR on children also needs to begin with five initial rescue breaths, followed by the usual 30:2 ratio of compressions to rescue breaths.
+30:2 ratio of compressions to rescue breaths.
 Chest compressions should be done using the palm of one hand, ensuring the fingers do not touch the ribs of the casualty.